dessa-oss/Image-segmentation-tutorial/README.md

 ## Running a job

-Activate the environment in which you have foundations installed, then from inside the project directory (Image-segmentation-tutorial) run the following command:
+Activate the environment in which you have Foundations Atlas installed, then from inside the project directory (Image-segmentation-tutorial) run the following command:
 ```python
 foundations submit scheduler . code/main.py
 ```
 Notice that you didn't need to install any other packages to run your job because Foundations already take care of it.

 Now you already have code reproducbility:
 You can reproduce your code and results at any time later in the future.
-In order to recover the code corresponding to any foundations job_id, just `cd ~/.foundations/job_data/archive/your_job_id_here/artifacts` where you can find the code corresponding to a job-id in order to reproduce your results.
+In order to recover the code corresponding to any Foundations Atlas job_id, just `cd ~/.foundations/job_data/archive/your_job_id_here/artifacts` where you can find the code corresponding to a job-id in order to reproduce your results.

 You can also check the logs of your job by clicking the expand button on the right end of the job row in the GUI where you can check the performance of this job by checking the logs.